 - Partner(s): Karen Raymonde (divorced); Abbey Raymonde (2013-)

 - Children: Stanley (b.
-1989); William (b.)
+1991); William (b.
+1993)

-Simon Raymonde joined Cocteau Twins in 1983, following the departure of Will Heggie earlier that year.
-He had previously been a member of Drowning Craze, and met Robin and Elizabeth while he was working at the Beggars Banquet record shop downstairs from the offices of Cocteau Twins’ first label 4AD.
-They struck up a casual friendship.
 “I was working part-time on the weekend at this little eight-track studio up in Camden,” Simon explained in an interview with C86 Radio Show in 2019.
 “I knew the owner was gonna be away one weekend and then when Robin and Liz were down for a visit, I said, ‘Hey, you know, you can use the studio this weekend because I can let you in and you can just do what you want to do,’ and I took them up there and they sort of stared at me, like, ‘Well, what do you want to do?’
 And I said, ‘What do you mean?’
 And they said, ‘Well, you know, we thought you wanted to write some songs,’ and I was like, ‘That wasn’t in the plan, but let’s do it!’
 So we just kinda wrote this tune.
 Liz went out to get some chips and me and Robin jammed for ten minutes and we had this tune going, and when she came back she was like, “Oh my god that’s the best thing I ever heard,” and we carried on recording it that day and that version we recorded, the first song we ever wrote together, is a track called “Millimillenary,” which was on the album The Pink Opaque.”

 Simon’s natural affinity for the Cocteaus’ sound, where he contributed mainly bass and keyboards or piano, and occasionally guitar, made him a perfect fit.
 Thenceforth Cocteau Twins’ lineup would be Fraser, Guthrie, and Raymonde.
-A native Englishman born in Tottenham, Simon’s musical bona-fides run deep: he is the son of composer, musician, and producer Ivor Raymonde (1926-1990), who was well-known for his work with Dusty Springfield and others in the 1950s and 1960s.
+An Englishman born in Tottenham, Simon’s musical bona-fides run deep: he is the son of composer, musician, and producer Ivor Raymonde (1926-1990), who was well-known for his work with Dusty Springfield and others in the 1950s and 1960s.

 Simon has two sons, Stanley and William, with his former wife Karen.
-He now resides in London with his wife Abbey.
+He resides in London with his wife Abbey.

 Press